Scottish Charitable Bonds

 Allia’s Investing in Scotland programme provides loans and grants to housing associations in Scotland for building new affordable homes.

-To date, Allia’s programme for Scotland has provided loans for nine housing associations around the country, including Kingdom Housing Association in Fife and Hjaltland Housing Association in Shetland.
+To date, Scottish Government has invested almost £70m in Allia’s Scottish charitable bonds.
+This has resulted in 14 loans for 10 housing associations around the country, including Kingdom Housing Association in Fife and Hjaltland Housing Association in Shetland.
 Together these loans are expected to provide over 900 new affordable homes across Scotland.